HIPOT AND ELECTRICAL SAFETY-TESTING FAQ

 as short as ten microseconds may lead to product safety failures.
 If a manufacturer were to use a hipot tester that had

-an adjustable arc-sensitivity level, the following problems could immediately arise.
+an adjustable arc-sensitivity level, two potential problems could be introduced.
 First, the operator could inadvertently

 select the wrong level, potentially invalidating this critical product safety measure and raising product liability claim

 exposure for the manufacturer.
-And second, the manufacturer could use a less stringent arc-sensitivity level with the
+And second, the manufacturer could adopt an arc-sensitivity level that is too lenient,

 Q: How can I justify the cost of a ROD-L unit to do such simple tests?

-A: Addiitonal safety protection for the test personnel in your company, liability protection from electrical faults that
+A: By considering the additional safety protection for the test personnel in your company, liability protection from

-could injure your customers, and reliability protection by preventing failures that could impact product performance in
+electrical faults that may injure your customers, and reliability protection by preventing potential product failures.

 Q: How difficult is it to perform a hipot test?

-A: Performing hipot tests is not very difficult.
-If the product being tested has a three-prong power cord, then just
+A: Performing hipot tests is not difficult.
+If the products to be tested have three-prong power cords, then you can

-plug it into the front of the hipot tester, connect the chassis ground sense wire from the front of the hipot tester to
+plug them into the front of the hipot tester, connect the chassis ground sense wire from the front of the hipot tester

-the exposed metal surface of your product, wait a moment for the the green ready light to illuminate, and push the
+to the exposed metal surfaces of your products, wait a moment for the green ready light to illuminate, and push the

 start button.
-See the “Quick Start” guides for details.
-And for products that do not have a three-prong power cord,
+See the “Quick Start” guide for details.
+And if the products lack three-prong power cords, then you can

-you can use two alligator-clip wires - one for the HV out and one for the HV return - to connect them to the hipot tester.
+use either an MP21 Hipot Test Probe or two alligator-clip wires - one for the HV out and one for the HV return - with

 Q: My product has a two-prong power cord.
 Can I still perform a hipot test?